afshanaman81/b-protocol-subgraph/README.md

 - then copied them over to the `abis` folder in this repo
 - updated the `subgraph.yaml` file
   - set:
     - dataSources.name: BPRO
     - dataSources.source.address: ADDRESS FROM THE ETHERSCAN
     - dataSources.source.abi: BPRO
     - dataSources.mapping.entities: Checkpoint
       - (its the `struct` in the contract.
 Do I need to provide all the variables of basic types, e.g the `name` and the `minter` variables?)
     - dataSources.mapping.abis.name and file
-  - Added the events from the BPRO.sol to the dataSources.mapping.eventHandlers
+  - Manually typed the events from the BPRO.sol to the dataSources.mapping.eventHandlers
-- TODO: need to add event handlers to the `src/mapping.ts`
+    - add event handler pointers, which references the functions in the `src/mapping.ts`
+  - Generate the `graphql generated code` by running: `npm run codegen`
+    - this will create a file `generated/schema.ts` and `generated/BPRO/BPRO.ts`
+  - Add function definitions for the event handlers and passing in the imported event types from the BPRO.ts file (from the generated typescript code)

+much much later ...
+- build: `npm run build`
+- deploy: `npm run deploy`